General Raymond Aimery Philippe Joseph de Montesquiou-Fezensac

 Arc de Triomphe: MONTESQUIOU-FAC on the east pillar

 In 1806 Fezensac took part in the campaign against Prussia, serving at Jena that October.
-The next year he was promoted to lieutenant and he then served at Eylau, but then in March he was taken prisoner by Russian hussars.
+The next year he was promoted to lieutenant and he served at Eylau, but then in March he was taken prisoner by Russian hussars.
 Transported back to Russia as a prisoner of war, Fezensac was only released in July of 1807 after the signing of the Treaty of Tilsit.
 After returning to France, he married the daughter of General Clarke the Minister of War, and in March of 1808 he was appointed aide-de-camp to his father-in-law.

 October of 1808 saw Fezensac detached from Clarke's office to serve with Marshal Ney for a period of time.
 In February of 1809 he was promoted to capitaine and then in March he was recalled to France to serve in Marshal Berthier's staff.
-Fezensac took part in the Danube campaign that year and was wounded by a shot to the knee at the Battle of Aspern-Essling .
+Fezensac took part in the Danube campaign that year and he was wounded by a shot to the knee at the Battle of Aspern-Essling .
 That fall he was made a Baron of the Empire and promoted to chef d'escadrons before he returned to Clarke's side to serve as an aide-de-camp.

 Fezensac was finally released after the restoration of the Bourbons in 1814, and he was given command of a brigade of infantry in garrison at Paris.
 When Napoleon resumed power in 1815 for the Hundred Days, Fezensac did not take part in the events.
 Afterwards he continued to lead a successful military career and in 1832 he became Duke of Fezensac and a Peer of France.
 In 1838 he was sent to Madrid as an ambassador and ten years later in 1848 he finally retired from the army.

 © Nathan D. Jensen